o3de/o3de.org/content/docs/userguide/mobile/design-considerations.md

 ---
-description: ' Design considerations for authoring iOS and Android games using &ALYlong;. '
+description: ' Design considerations for authoring iOS and Android games using Amazon Lumberyard. '
-title: Design Considerations for Creating Mobile Games Using &ALY;
+title: Design Considerations for Creating Mobile Games Using Lumberyard
 ---
 # Design Considerations for Creating Mobile Games Using Lumberyard {#ios-android-design-considerations}